p2panda/handbook/website/docs/tutorials/aquadoggo.md

 :::info Never worked with Rust before?

 This tutorial requires you to have a working Rust environment.
 If you have never worked with Rust before this is no problem!
-Setting it up is fairly easy and besides using some basic command line commands there is no more Rust knowledge required to make `aquadoggo` and `send-to-node` run on your computer.
+Setting it up is fairly easy and besides using some basic command line commands there is no more Rust knowledge required to make `aquadoggo` run on your computer.

 :::